Contact Dr. Natalie Atkin, the Coordinator of the Gateway Program at email@example.com or 519-253-3000 extension 3256.

 - The University of Windsor will contact eligible students after the Ontario Universities’ Application Centre releases final high school results.
 Eligible students will be invited to apply for assessment for the Gateway Program that requires enrolment in the Faculty of Arts, Humanities and Social Sciences.

 - Eligible students can register for assessment as early as July 3, 2017.
-You can register online for assessment for admission to the Gateway program.

 - Eligible students who register for assessment will visit the University of Windsor campus on August 11, 2017 when they will write two assessments to determine if they meet the Gateway standard for admission.
 You do not need to memorize any content to prepare for the assessments, which are designed to gauge skills that you already possess.
 You will read the assessment tasks and write a clear argument using proper grammar.
 There are two separate assessments: the first is hand-written and is a half hour long and the second is done on a computer and is 45-60 minutes long.